 The most important thing in this recipe is to use the best chocolate that you can find.
 I'm a huge fan of Guittard chocolate for all my baking.
 It's my go-to chocolate for cooking.

 - Chocolate.
-I like really dark chocolate, so I usually use the bittersweet.
+I like really dark chocolate chips, so I usually use the bittersweet.
 You can use your favorite type of chocolate.

 - Cream and milk.
 You'll want to use full-fat milk and heavy cream for this recipe.